CodeKokeshi/SteamTimer-by-CodeKokeshi/README.md

 This preserves the original game file so you can restore it later.

 ### Step 3: Replace with SteamTimer
-1. Build or download `SteamTimer.exe` (see "Build a Standalone EXE" section below)
+1. Build or download `SteamTimer.exe` (see "Build a Standalone EXE" section below) or download from the releases.
 2. Rename `SteamTimer.exe` to match the **original game executable name** exactly
    - Example: If the game was `game.exe`, rename SteamTimer to `game.exe`
 3. Copy this renamed file to the game's directory (where you renamed the original)